Azure/communication-ui-library/docs/references/creating-a-release.md

   prerelease -->|Create Branch| pr pr -.-o|Create Pull Request| prerelease
 ```

+    TODO: this step is no longer needed.

 * Following the conclusion of this workflow you will need to kick off [the string localization workflow](https://github.com/Azure/communication-ui-library/actions/workflows/run-td-build.yml) on the `pre-release` branch that results from this.

+     TODO: Link to the "how to groom a changelog doc"

 ### Step 2: Create release branch